 Unfortunately, this year I won't be able to enjoy these chocolate-covered biscuits because of some much-needed dental work (which is another story for another post).
-But, I did go out and buy some to surprise my little ones though.
+But I did go out and buy some to surprise my little ones.

 Pepero Day was always a fun day when I lived in Korea.
 In my first year of teaching in Korea, I unexpectedly received boxes of this cheap but yummy snack from students.
-In the US where I was from, the Korean community seemed to celebrate Pepero Day if the day was on a convenient day (like over the weekends when Koreans got together for church).
+In the US, where I was from, the Korean community seemed to celebrate Pepero Day only if the day fell on a convenient day (like over the weekends when Koreans got together).

 Origins of Pepero Day